 The city clerk shall prepare all city council agendas upon direction of the city manager.
 City council may review proposed agendas for future council meetings.
-If two (2) city council members desire that a matter be placed on a city council agenda, they may so direct the city manager to make such addition to the next regular agenda.
+If three (3) city council members desire that a matter be placed on a city council agenda, they may so direct the city manager to make such addition to the next regular agenda by contacting the city manager individually to make such request.